-When you start Arma 3 today, five years from its release, you’ll find several singleplayer campaigns in the list.
+When you start Arma 3 today, five years after its release, you’ll find several singleplayer campaigns in the list.
 There’s the vanilla one, East Wind, and the Apex Protocol introduced in the expansion.
-There are also several mini-campaigns added in recent DLCs, all of them released in past several months.
+There are also several mini-campaigns added in recent DLCs, all of them released in the past several months.
 If you play all of them, you may notice that production value of the DLC scenarios somewhat improved over the content from the major releases.
 If you were to do the same with Arma 2, you could spot the same trend, with the DLCs offering more solid experience than the vanilla content (although none of them would get even close to Arma 3 standards).

 This may sound like a natural progression, caused by devs learning new skills and processes getting fine-tuned over time.
 And while it’s an important part of the picture, it can’t be the sole explanation.
 After all, they’re not always the same people, and it’s often the exact same processes.
 Despite the recent introduction of 3D editor, designing scenarios haven’t changed much over the years.
-There are objects to place, waypoints to plan, scripts to write; doesn’t matter whether you’re creating the flagship campaign or simple community scenario.
+There are objects to place, waypoints to plan, scripts to write; doesn’t matter whether you’re creating the flagship campaign or a simple community scenario.
 No, there’s more to it, and it’s not limited only to playable content.

-The reason why post-release additions can achieve higher quality is because they are developed on stable, mature platform.
+The reason why post-release additions can achieve higher quality is because they are developed on a stable, mature platform.
 Core development, meanwhile, is about building that platform, in far less hospitable conditions.

-This may seem self-evident, but it’s easy to forget about it, especially when the game spent far more time in its post-release growth than in the initial development phase (which, in fact, is the game development in traditional sense).
-Let’s take a look at it in a greater detail.
+This may seem self-evident, but it’s easy to forget about it, especially when the game spent far more time in its post-release growth than in the initial development phase (which, in fact, is the game development in the traditional sense).
+Let’s take a look at it in greater detail.

 The base game and the major expansion are massive projects, worked on across all disciplines.
 Which means they are also unfinished across all disciplines until the very last moment.
 The engine keeps crashing, configuration errors pops up left and right, features are unbalanced, assets incomplete.
-Data change every day, sometimes every hour.
+Data changes every day, sometimes every hour.
 The awesome and fun mission you were making last week?
 It’s probably riddled with errors now, if you can start it at all.

 For example, when we started the development of Arma 2: Operation Arrowhead, there were complications which resulted in Takistan, the new terrain, being devoid of any objects for several months.
 Try making a town raid scenario when no town exists yet.
 Back then I even wrote random town generator script to let us taste urban combat with new buildings (nowadays we are just better at greyboxing).
 Meanwhile, most DLC campaigns take place on finished maps, so designers don’t need to wait for anything and can start working straight away.